CesiumGS/3d-tiles/specification/Metadata/README.md

 #### ID

-IDs (`id`) uniquely identify a property within a class, and must contain only alphanumeric characters and underscores.
+IDs (`id`) uniquely identify a property within a class, and must be an alphanumeric identifier matching the regular expression `^[a-zA-Z_][a-zA-Z0-9_]*$`.
 IDs should be camel case strings that are human-readable (wherever possible).
 When IDs subject to these restrictions are not sufficiently clear for human readers, applications should also provide a `name`.

 #### Name

 Names (`name`) provide a human-readable label for a property, and must be unique to a property within a class.
 Names must be valid Unicode strings, and should be written in natural language.
 Property names do not have inherent meaning; to provide such a meaning, a property must also define a [semantic](#semantic).

 > **Example:** A typical ID / Name pair, in English, would be `localTemperature` and `"Local Temperature"`.
 In Japanese, the name might be represented as "きおん".
-Because IDs are restricted to alphanumeric characters and underscores, use of helpful property names is essential for clarity in many languages.
+Because IDs are restricted to alphanumeric identifiers, use of helpful property names is essential for clarity in many languages.

 #### Description